All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Preparing the Ozempic Pen

 Wash your hands thoroughly before handling the pen.
 Remove the pen cap and check the solution through the pen window.
 It should be clear, colorless, and free of particles.
-If it looks cloudy or contains visible specks, do not use it.
+If it looks cloudy or contains visible specks, don't use it.
 Tear the paper tab off a new disposable needle and push it straight onto the pen, then screw it on tightly.
 Remove the outer needle cap (keep it for later disposal) and then remove the inner needle cap and discard it.

 Before your first injection with each new pen, you must perform a flow check to ensure the pen is working properly.
 Turn the dose selector to the flow check symbol (two dots).
 Hold the pen with the needle pointing up and press the dose button.
 A small drop of medication should appear at the needle tip.
 If no drop appears, repeat the flow check up to six times.
-If still no drop, the pen is defective and should not be used.
+If still no drop, the pen is defective and shouldn't be used.
 You only need to perform the flow check once per new pen, not before every injection.

 Injecting the Ozempic Dose

 Turn the dose selector until the dose counter shows your prescribed dose (0.25 mg, 0.5 mg, 1 mg, or 2 mg).
 If you dial past your dose, you can turn the selector back.
 Choose your injection site: the lower abdomen at least two inches from the navel, the front of the thigh midway between the knee and hip, or the back of the upper arm.
 Clean the area with an alcohol swab and let it dry.
+For a complete cost breakdown, see our compare semaglutide prices.

 Pinch a fold of skin at the chosen site.
 Insert the needle straight into the skin fold at a 90-degree angle.
 Press the dose button all the way in with your thumb and hold it down.
 Keep the needle in the skin and count slowly to six.
 This ensures the complete dose is delivered.
 The dose counter should return to zero.
-If it does not return to zero, the full dose was not delivered.
+If it doesn't return to zero, the full dose was not delivered.
 Release the skin fold and withdraw the needle.
-You may see a small drop of liquid at the needle tip, which is normal and does not affect your dose.
+You may see a small drop of liquid at the needle tip, which is normal and doesn't affect your dose.

 After the Injection